tcmml/tcmml.github.io/_posts/2019-5-20-Overview.md

 software system that importantly includes a computer".
 Over the past years, many works have focused on the idea of relying on a computer algorithm to generate music.
-A part of this study field, the human computer co-improvisation, aims to rely on a computer in order to produce a musical accompaniment to a musician’s improvisation.
+A part of this study field, called human computer co-improvisation, aims to rely on a computer in order to produce a musical accompaniment to a musician’s improvisation.
 Besides, machine learning aims to empower the computers with the capabilities to perform complex tasks that are innate to humans.
 The main